snhirsch/mustang-midi-bridge/README.md

 Fender Mustang Floor pedal with extensions to support features added to the 'v2' series.

-Code is developed on a Ubuntu Precise desktop machine, but is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure these remain viable deployment targets.
+Code is developed on a Ubuntu Precise desktop machine, but I routinely test on a Raspberry Pi 'B' and Beagelbone Green to ensure these remain viable deployment targets.

 (Due to occasional issues with USB on the RPi I am recommending the BBG for live performance use - YMMV)